Blinds vs Shutters for Windows: The Complete Coastal Home Cost Guide

 Coastal bathrooms face extreme humidity conditions that exceed typical residential environments.
 PVC shutters excel in these applications because they're completely waterproof and won't warp or stain.

 Faux wood blinds may work initially but often show warping within 12-18 months in high-humidity coastal bathrooms.
 Aluminum blinds resist warping but develop corrosion spots from constant moisture exposure.
+Our stylish bathroom window treatment ideas highlight moisture-resistant choices for coastal properties.
+For homeowners considering faux wood options, our comparison of Wood Vs Faux Wood Blinds A Guide For Delmarva Homeowners offers helpful detail.

 Bedrooms and Privacy-Critical Areas